-The National Parks and Wildlife Service (NPWS), a branch of Office of Environment and Heritage (OEH), is the lead agency responsible for the welfare of marine animals and provides advice on sick and injured marine animals as well as the management of deceased whales.
+The National Parks and Wildlife Service (NPWS), a division of the Department of Planning, Industry and Environment (DPIE), is the lead agency responsible for the welfare of marine animals and provides advice on sick and injured marine animals as well as the management of deceased whales.

 Marine mammals and reptiles may become injured or sick from natural causes such as disease, or from human-related causes such as fishing gear entanglement and boat strike.
 These animals may be found stranded or hauled-out onshore, entrapped in shallow water, entangled, or floating offshore.
 When animals are found in poor condition or distress, they may require specialist assistance from NPWS or an appropriate licensed wildlife rehabilitator that specialises in marine wildlife.

 What to do if you see an injured or sick marine mammal or reptile

 Trained personnel may be called to monitor an animal's condition, assist in the rescue or release of an animal (e.g. disentanglement from fishing gear), provide veterinary advice or assistance (e.g. on euthanasia or rehabilitation), transport an animal to a rehabilitation facility, or manage an animal carcass (e.g. burial or post-mortem).

 Do not attempt to care for a marine animal unless you are licensed to do so under a wildlife rehabilitation licence and have appropriate training.
 Responding to wildlife emergencies is a dangerous activity and untrained responders may cause harm to themselves or the animal.

 For marine mammals, you may also contact the Organisation for the Rescue and Research of Cetaceans in Australia (ORRCA) on 02 9415 3333.